FiorenSt/AutoSourceID-Light/README.md

  ```
  python ASID-L.py 'DATA_PATH' 'MODEL_PATH'
  ```
+ A catalog 'coordinates.txt' of the localized sources will be created in the folder RESULTS.

  * Specific U-Net structure
  You can also train your own U-Net with specific paramters of your choice, such as the number of epochs and the SNR cut-off for the training set.

  ```
- python ASID-L.py 'snr_threshold' 'epochs'
+ python ASID-L.py 'DATA_PATH' 'MODEL_PATH' 'load_model=True'
  ```

- Modify the file U_Net.py for major changes in the U-Net structure, as the number of layers etc.
+ Modify the file U_Net.py for major changes in the U-Net structure, such as the number of layers etc.

- * Predict on 3 test images
- Benchmark the results on 3 different images of the test sets chosen by their sources density.

- Laplacian of Gaussian
- * Threshold and sigma parameters

-Output
- * Catalog of sources

 ## Credits